jadkik/emailipy/README.md

 >>> u'<div class="test" style="font-size:14px;"">stuff</div>'
 ```

 By default the `inline_css` function will strip out css that will not work on all email clients.
-You can allow all css to slip through with the `include_invalid` flag.
+You can allow all css to slip through with the `strip_unsupported_css` flag set to `False`.

 You can also use the css lint function on its own.